Mokx42631/MTMC/README.md

 ## 📱 Installation

-1. Download the APK from the link above
+1. Download the APK (Light or Dark) from the links above
 2. On your Android device, enable **Install from unknown sources** if prompted
 3. Open the APK and install
 4. That's it — no account needed, no internet required